-The majority of residential structural damage is caused by homes sliding off their foundations during major earthquakes.
+The majority of residential structural damage is caused by homes sliding off their foundations

 - Check your house and garage for foundation bolts.
 These bolts secure the wood structure to the concrete foundation.
-They should be placed every six feet along the sill plate. - Using a hammer drill and a carbide bit, drill a hole through the sill plate into the foundation.
+They should be - Using a hammer drill and a carbide bit, drill a hole through the sill plate into the foundation.
 Place these holes every six feet. - Drop a 1/2" x 8" expansion bolt into the hole and tighten the nut.